Molecular-Simulation-Lab-UV/NAMDAnalisisScripts/HoleTrajectory/README.md

 &nbsp;&nbsp; |- `dcd`: Path to the pre-processed .dcd file.
 This file should preferably only contain the pore/chain along the trajectory. <br />
 &nbsp;&nbsp; |- `psf`: Path to the corresponding .psf file.
 By that, we mean it should match the atoms contained in the .dcd file <br />
 &nbsp;&nbsp; |- `bin`: Optional: A three-column argument.
 The first is the number of bins.
 The second and third are the lower and upper Z position for binning the pore.
 Defaults to [100, -20, 20] <br />
 &nbsp;&nbsp; |- `sel`: Optional: A selection in VMD-like format.
-It's most useful when the .dcd trajectory is not correctly pre-processed to isolate the chain/pore. <br />
+It's most useful when the .dcd trajectory is not correctly pre-processed to isolate the chain/pore.
+Defaults to `protein`.<br />
 &nbsp;&nbsp; |- `out`: Optional: A path and/or name for the output file to be saved.
 Defaults to `outFile.dat` <br />
 &nbsp;&nbsp; |- `keep`: Optional: A keyword to mark whether to keep or delete HOLE intermediate files.
 If present, files are kept.
 Remove the keyword to delete HOLE files when calculations are finished.
+Defaults to False if not present.